The International Astronautical Federation

 “A space-faring world cooperating for the benefit of humanity”

-Founded in 1951 to foster dialogue between scientists around the world and support international cooperation in all space-related activities, the IAF to this day continues to connect space people.
+Founded in 1951 to foster dialogue between scientists around the world and support international cooperation in all space-related activities, the IAF continues to connect space people worldwide.

 Over 40 administrative and technical committees support the Federation in its mission to advance knowledge about space and to foster the development of space assets by facilitating global cooperation.